Morgana-S/magic-december/README.md

-# Magic December - A Showcase of Festive Holidays from around the world
+# Magic December - A Showcase of Festivals, Holidays and Celebrations from around the world
 <!-- Add image of responsive design showcase here -->
 ## Deployment
 The project is deployed and can be accessed at: https://jamie-gargrave.github.io/magic-calendar/